 The barbastelle has a broadly southern distribution in Britain, with the most northerly records being from Lincolnshire.
 This wide distribution belies its status as a rare bat species, as colonies are sparsely distributed in the landscape and absent from many areas of the country.

-The VWT has undertaken studies into the distribution of this species and its roosting preferences.
-The VWT is working to conserve the barbastelle by:
+VWT has undertaken studies into the distribution of this species and its roosting preferences.
+The Trust is working to conserve the barbastelle by: